 Developing partnerships between local nature and health professionals

-It is important to us that the benefits the Nature and Wellbeing project brings to the residents of Somerset extends long beyond the end of the project.
-So, our Nature and Wellbeing project coordinator has been working hard to cultivate lasting connections.
-She has been bringing together people and groups who can sustain the aims of the project long into the future – from professionals working in health and nature through to volunteers and community groups.
+It was important to us that the benefits the Nature and Wellbeing project has brought to the residents of Somerset extended long beyond the end of the project.
+So, our Nature and Wellbeing project coordinator worked hard to cultivate lasting connections.
+She brought together people and groups who can sustain the aims of the project long into the future – from professionals working in health and nature through to volunteers and community groups.

 Here are some of the organisations we have been working with: